 9.00-10.30: The Georgian–era country dance—longways dances for the evening Pleasures.

 11.00-12.30: The square set Cotillion—the craze that in Austen’s youth spread from France to England.

 1.30-3.00: Austen meets Mozart—the English country dance craze in Germany, Austria and beyond.

-3.30-5.00: Novelties for pairs and trios—the congo minuet, allemande à trois and other little known treats.
+3.30-5.00: Improvised dances—the congo minuet, allemande and other little known treats.

 6.30 for 7:00-11.00: GEORGIAN PLEASURES EVENING—Eat at candle-lit tables, enjoy displays of the French courtly dance, and join-in on dances workshopped during the day and other friendly dances of the kind done at a Bath assembly.
 Appropriate dress would be Georgian, Regency or something semi-formal.

 SATURDAY 22 APRIL—dances from the period of Jane Austen’s novels.

 9:00-10:30: The Austen-era country dance—longways dances for the evening ball.

 11:00-12:30: Square and big sets—the latest dance fashions from Europe.

 1:30-3:00: Scottish-inspired dances—in England and in contemporary Germany language manuals.